amcaaron/mercedez-benz-ml-pipeline/README.md

 ### SHAP Explainability

-SHAP was used to explain how individual features influenced the model predictions.
+SHAP was used to explain how individual features influenced model predictions.

 Output file: